By Ted McIntyre

-Beitner, whose security consulting work has ranged from demonstrating to Royal Canadian Mint officials how easy it is to counterfeit a $20 bill to current cyber audits of major corporations, suggests it would be healthy for us all to be a little worried, because accessing your entire digital network these days is as easy as walking through an open door.
+Beitner, whose security consulting work has ranged from demonstrating to Royal Canadian Mint officials how easy it is to counterfeit a $20 bill to current cyber audits of major corporations, suggests it would be healthy for us all to be a little worried about computer security, because accessing your entire digital network these days is as easy as walking through an open door.

 “Not long ago, we went into a renovation company in Toronto that wanted to know whether their network was OK.
 They had antivirus and their IT guys had installed several of the right tools,” Beitner recalls.
 “I said, ‘Everything looks fine on the outside—your computers and printers are working properly.
 But let’s do a little digging.’
 It turned out that they had malware on their server—for at least three years.

 “The average time between infection and discovery—while someone is in your system, taking their time—is about nine months,” Beitner explains.
 “And it will usually be an outside party like us, not internally, who discovers that their computer is talking to Brazil when they don’t have any business there.”